mayank-dotcom/Me_bot/README.md

-# VoiceMate – AI Conversational Bot with Voice Interaction
+# Me_Bot – AI Conversational Bot with Voice Interaction

-VoiceMate is an intelligent conversational agent that allows users to talk with their system through natural speech.
+Me_Bot is an intelligent conversational agent that allows users to talk with their system through natural speech.
 It listens to your voice, understands the intent using AI (LangChain + OpenAI), and responds back in voice format.
 It also learns and remembers user details to deliver personalized and context-aware responses.